top of page

 The Relationship Dynamic

-Romantic relationships often reveal people-pleasing patterns quickly.
+Romantic relationships reveal people-pleasing patterns faster than almost any other context.

 Why People-Pleasing Often Backfires